Enterprise-CMCS/macpro-quickstart-serverless/README.md

 # macpro-quickstart-serverless ![Build](https://github.com/CMSgov/macpro-quickstart-serverless/workflows/Deploy/badge.svg?branch=master) [![latest release](https://img.shields.io/github/release/cmsgov/macpro-quickstart-serverless.svg)](https://github.com/cmsgov/macpro-quickstart-serverless/releases/latest) [![Maintainability](https://api.codeclimate.com/v1/badges/1449ad929006f559756b/maintainability)](https://codeclimate.com/github/CMSgov/macpro-quickstart-serverless/maintainability) [![CodeQL](https://github.com/CMSgov/macpro-quickstart-serverless/actions/workflows/codeql-analysis.yml/badge.svg?branch=master)](https://github.com/CMSgov/macpro-quickstart-serverless/actions/workflows/codeql-analysis.yml) [![Dependabot](https://badgen.net/badge/Dependabot/enabled/green?icon=dependabot)](https://dependabot.com/) [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier) [![Test Coverage](https://api.codeclimate.com/v1/badges/1449ad929006f559756b/test_coverage)](https://codeclimate.com/github/CMSgov/macpro-quickstart-serverless/test_coverage)

 A serverless form submission application built and deployed to AWS with the [Serverless Application Framework](https://serverless.com).
-Note: serverless-stack.com is different from serverless.com.
-This app does not use serverless-stack.com.
 This app provides a template for deploying your own QuickStart codebase.
 The [Architecture Diagram](./.images/architecture.svg?raw=true) shows the resources built by the QuickStart template in this repo.

 A service-specific README is located in each service folder (services/).

+Note: serverless-stack.com is different from serverless.com.
+This app does *not* use serverless-stack.com.

 ## Pre-Requisites

+### AWS Account
-AWS Account: You'll need an AWS account with appropriate IAM permissions (Admin recommended) to deploy this app in Amazon.
+You'll need an AWS account with appropriate IAM permissions (Admin is recommended) to deploy this app to AWS.

+### AWS CLI
-AWS CLI: This is useful for getting insight into your resources.
-It can provide more features than the AWS console.
+This is useful for getting insight into your resources.
 Instructions for installing and upgrading the AWS CLI are [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

+### NVM
-NVM: Use Node Version Manager (NVM) to install and manage node.
+Use Node Version Manager (NVM) to install and manage node.
 Instructions to install NVM are [here](https://github.com/nvm-sh/nvm#installing-and-updating).
 Inspect the install script before invoking it with bash.

+### Node
-Node - The file `.nvmrc` contains the node version that is expected to be used with this app.
+The file `.nvmrc` contains the node version that is expected to be used with this app.
 This version matches the Lambda runtime.
 Use NVM to install this version before running the app.
 ```
 # from the root project directory
 $ nvm -v      # verify nvm is installed